uclahs-cds/pipeline-call-gSV/README.md

 The second step of the pipeline identifies any found copy number variants (CNVs).
 To do this, Delly requires an aligned and sorted BAM file and BAM index as an input, as well as the BCF output from the initial structural variant calling (to refine breakpoints) and a mappability map.
 Any CNVs identified are annotated and output as a single BCF file.

 Currently the following filters are applied by Delly when calling copy number variants.
-Parameters with a "call-gSV default" can be updated in the nextflow.config file.
+Parameters with a "call-gSV default" can be updated in the sample specific nextflow [config](config/template.config) file.
 <br>
 | Parameter | Delly default | call-gSV default | Description |
 |:------------|:----------|:-------------------------|-------------|